3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/javascript_intro.md

 | Floats | Decimals. | `3.14`, `3.0` |
 | Booleans | Represents either true or false | `true`, `false` |

 We will elaborate on all of these - except Booleans, for now.
-We will talk about how they behave in JavaScript, show you helper methods to use with each type, and then practice these helper methods to manipulate data using JavaScript.
+We will talk about how they behave in JavaScript, show you some helper methods to use with each type, and then practice these helper methods to manipulate data using JavaScript.

 ---